Battle of Hacıhasanlar

-The battle of Hacihasanlar was a phase of the Russo-Turkish War (1828–1829).
+The battle of Hacıhasanlar was a phase of the Russo-Turkish War (1828–1829).
 On 24 September 1828, the Ottoman corps under the command of Omer Vrioni inflicted a major defeat at Hacıhasanlar near Varna on the Russian army's reconnaissance corps under General Harding, who was besieging Varna.

 Prelude

 During the Russo-Turkish War (1828–1829), whilst the siege of Varna conducted by the Russian army was in progress, General Golovin withdrew his forces to Cape Galata and began a reconnaissance mission to gather information about the Ottoman forces, but failed to find any satisfactory information.
 Meanwhile, Omer Vrioni, who had been sent from Shumnu to Varna as a relief forve on 22 September 1828, arrived at Hacıhasanlar on 24 September with a force of 15,000 men, where he took up a defensive formation.

 Battle

 The 500-strong Russian army consisting of 1 fighter regiment, 3 cavalry divisions and 2 cannons, encountered Omer Vrioni's corps near the village of Hacıhasanlar.
 A skirmish started with mutual rifle fire.
 Simultaneously, part of the Turkish corps moved to surround the right (eastern) flank of the Russian column.
 Seeing this, General Harding ordered 5.5 companies of 700 skirmishers to act as rearguard, while 2.5 companies of skirmishers retreated with cavalry and artillery under Colonel Jalovski.
 However, Colonel Jalovski did not mark the roads as he retreated, so the rearguard lost contact with the retreating force.
 The Turkish corps forced this rearguard into close combat, pinning it down and almost destroying it.
 Among the dead was its commander, General Harding.